![]() |

 |

 Hawaii’s premier jazz drummer, Noel Okimoto, has established a distinguished career with his intense and brilliant chops behind the drum kit.
 You’ll also hear Noel’s innovative original compositions.
-Helping him make his musical statement are his longtime buddies and friends, including Benny Rietveld of Santana and internationally renowned artists Makoto Ozone and Tiger Okoshi.
-Shop Now |
+Helping |

 |